lintquarto/lintquarto/README.md

 ## Acknowledgements

-This project was written and maintained by hand, while making occasional use of [Perplexity](https://www.perplexity.ai/).
-For transparency, this is acknowledged, but the project should not be considered AI‑generated.
+This project was written and maintained by hand, with occasional use of [Perplexity](https://www.perplexity.ai/) during development.
+AI assistance was used for small, targeted tasks (e.g. help when troubleshooting, identifying issues, refining docstrings, improving code structure), rather than to generate complete functions or substantial content.
+All code and design decisions were reviewed and finalised by a human.
+For transparency, the use of AI is acknowledged, but the project should not be considered AI‑generated.